nihardwivedi/WorkingTitle/README.md

 Current scripts which generate a list of twitter users who have tweeted about a given #hashtag.
 Get and analyze their tweets for sentiment, and store negative sentiment tweets for further analysis. <br/>

 ### System Design - <br/>
-There are two pyhton scripts in this project, tw.py and gml.py.
+There are two python scripts in this project, tw.py and gml.py.
 The first script gets a list of users who have posted a tweet with a particular #hashtag, such as the name of a newly released game, and stores their user names along with top tweets in two separate text files.
 We can specify the hashtag and the number of users to parse within the script.<br/>The second script parses the text file with the tweets to generate a sentiment score for each tweets in a third text file.
 This can then be analyzed further for negative tweets and mentions of bugs, which can be passed along to the QA team for patching.<br/>

 ### Dependencies - <br/>